effieMoran/Lippia-web-sample-project/src/main/java/com/crowdar/examples/README.md

 @Test
 Scenario: As a web user I want to navigate PHPTravel and search a Car between two days.
 Given The user is in Cars page
-When The user search a car betwteen two days
+When The user search a car between two days
 Then The search page list the available cars in those days.

 @Test